rubyw177/efficient_frontier_mpt/README.md

 #### Efficient Frontier
 - For target returns from the min to max, finds the portfolio with the smallest variance.

+### Interactive Updates with Session State
+- Lock-In Analysis:
+When the user clicks Run Portfolio Analysis, heavy computations are executed once and stored in `st.session_state`.
+- Sidebar Change Detection:
+A helper function compares current sidebar inputs with stored values.
+If changes are detected, a message prompts the user to click the run button again to update the analysis.
+- Slider-Driven Updates:
+The efficient frontier slider triggers only a re-optimization for the selected target return without re-running the entire analysis.

 ### Visualization

 Plotly is used to:
 - Display the Efficient Frontier.
+- Display portfolio allocation pie chart.
 - Mark the Max Sharpe and Min Variance points.
 - Create a correlation heatmap of the assets.